Crisis Support in Clallam County

 Crisis Text Line: Text CONNECT to 741741 from anywhere in the USA, anytime, about any type of crisis.
 A live, trained Crisis Counselor receives the text and is there to listen.

 Veteran Crisis Line: Reach caring, qualified responders with the Department of Veterans Affairs.
 Many are veterans themselves.
-Services include telephone, chat and support for deaf/hard of hearing.
+Services include telephone, chat, and support for deaf and hard of hearing.
 1-800-273-8255 (Press 1)

 Are you homeless or at risk of losing housing?